 You may have taken out a funeral plan or have specific ideas about what you would like to happen at your funeral.
-Write it down and let people know.
+Please write it down and let people know.

 Telling family and friends

 Don’t bottle up the fact that you are losing your fight against bladder cancer.
 Let people know as soon as you can.
 It will hurt them when they find out, but they do need to know.
-It will also help you if you can talk to your loved ones about your own emotions as well as practical matters.
+It will also help you if you can talk to your loved ones about your emotions and practical matters.
 Everyone will act differently when they first find out.
 Some people will have a lot of difficulty with it and withdraw for a while until they come to terms with the news.
-Some people will just be in denial that it’s going to happen at all.
+Some people will be in denial that it’s going to happen.
 Others will act with strength and be there straight away, offering to help with anything.
-Allow your friends and family to come to terms with the news and let the tears come.
+Let your friends and family come to terms with the news, and let the tears come.

-There is no easy way to do this but it is best to be as open with them as you can.
-What you say will depend on their age, but it really is best not to hide it from them.
-Children always know when something is wrong, and suddenly losing a parent or grandparent without knowing that it might happen is likely to be more painful for them and cause lasting issues.
+There is no easy way to do this, but it is best to be as open with them as possible.
+What you say will depend on their age, but it is best not to hide it from them.
+Children always know when something is wrong, and suddenly losing a parent or grandparent without knowing it might happen is likely to be more painful for them and cause lasting issues.
 Younger children can feel that it is their fault that you are going to die, so you will need to reassure them that it’s not their fault and explain what will happen.

-Child Bereavement UK have really useful information about talking to children about this.
+Child Bereavement UK has valuable information about talking to children about this.